awdeorio/mailmerge/README.md

 ### Edit the SMTP server config `mailmerge_server.conf`
 The defaults are set up for GMail.
 Be sure to change your username.
 If you use 2-factor authentication, create an [app password](https://support.google.com/accounts/answer/185833?hl=en) first.
 Other configuration examples are in the comments of `mailmerge_server.conf`.

+**Pro-tip:** SSH or VPN into your network first.
+This sometimes helps avoid spam filters or throttling.
 ```
 [smtp_server]
 host = smtp.gmail.com